wp-plugins/wp-events/readme.txt

 Events allows you to list Events on a seperate page or in the sidebar, or both.
 Here you can list Old (archived) events future events and if you want, events happening today.
 When you create or edit an event you can set it to be archived.
 So that it remains listed.
 Optionally non-archived events are automatically deleted one day (24 hours) after they expire.
 Many more options are available and Events is completely customizable to your theme in an easy and flexible manner.

-For help and instructions, go to the [support](http://meandmymac.net/support/) pages.
+For support, go to the [forum](http://wordpress.org/support/plugin/wp-events).

-If you're upgrading from version 2.1.1 or older [read this](http://meandmymac.net/support/knowledgebase.php?article=11)!
+For usage instructions, go to the [plugin](http://wordpress.org/support/plugin/wp-events) pages.

 **Features**